 No matter how old we are, I believe it’s important to have fun things to anticipate and look forward to – do you agree?

-Last year, I put together a list of 25 things to do in Summer that were close to home – since travel wasn’t much of an option at the time!;)
+Last year, I put together a list of 25 things to do in Summer that were close to home – if you don’t want to do much travelling.

 I had so much fun putting that list together – and then crossing off many of those things on the list over the Summer months.